 Transparent PNG image

-Did you ever try to create transparent PNG image and place it on your Web page?
+Did you ever try to create transparent PNG image and place it to the Web page?

 Since version 5.5, IE supports some extra style features for providing transitions and filters to images.
 Here is example of style attribute inside <img src=”…